ParikshithV/ckout/readme.md

 # ckout

-Terminal UI for git.
-The home screen is **branches + changed files**.
+Open-source terminal UI for git.
+Review branches and local changes without leaving the keyboard.
 Diffs stay out of the way until you ask.
-Every action shows the exact `git` command before it runs.
+Every mutating action shows the **exact `git` command** before it runs.

+ckout is MIT-licensed.
+Contributions are welcome.

 Requires **Node.js 18+** and **git** on your `PATH`.